 |Pupils in the Junior School (First to Third Form) study a broad range of subjects with the objective of providing a solid academic foundation and enabling opportunities for all pupils to achieve across a range of subject areas.

-All pupils entering the Middle School will sit all exams at the end of the Fifth Form although some GCSE courses involve non examination assessment tasks that are staged at various times within the two years of the course.
-Towards the end of the Michaelmas Term in the Fifth Form, pupils begin the process of choosing their preferred A Level options, with a structured system of guidance involving tutors and subject teachers supporting pupils and parents with these decisions.
+All pupils entering the Middle School will sit all exams at the end of the Fifth Form.
+Towards the end of the Michaelmas Term in the Fifth Form, pupils begin the process of choosing their preferred Sixth Form options, with a structured system of guidance involving tutors and subject teachers supporting pupils and parents with these decisions.

 All Sixth Form students at Denstone study three or four subjects in their Lower Sixth, with most opting to continue with three subjects in the Upper Sixth.
 There are currently 21 different subjects available in the Lower Sixth, alongside the recently established EPQ (Extended Project Qualification) available within the College’s activities programme.
 Overseas students can also participate in additional lessons leading to the widely recognised International English Language Testing System (IELTS) certificate.
 As students look ahead to life beyond Denstone they can take advantage of a vast array of support in their important UCAS decisions, with specialist staff such as the Head of UCAS and Careers and Oxbridge Admissions Tutor available to offer guidance alongside academic tutors and subject staff.